 The dates add a caramel flavor while the peanut butter and cocoa add that classic flavor combination many love.
 I myself and not the biggest chocolate lover and even I couldn’t get enough!

 This smoothie is simple to make with 5-ingredients and comes together in just 5 minutes.
 Perfect for a quick breakfast or snack.
 My little guy loves this smoothie and doesn’t want to share every time I make it.

 I know you will love it just as much as we do!

 - Frozen Bananas – I peel, break in half and freeze bananas in a freezer safe bag.
 I always have these on hand for smoothies.

 - Dates – You could buy pitted or unpitted just make sure to take the pits out.
 You will want to use soft dates to help the blending process along.

 - Peanut Butter – Heaping means rounded so basically a big tablespoon vs. leveling it off.
 I use a natural unsweetened and unsalted peanut butter.

 - Cocoa Powder – Any brand will work just make sure it is unsweetened.

 - Almond Milk – Really any plant milk will work.
-I always buy unsweetened.
+I generally use an unsweetened vanilla almond milk.